JakobSegerslatt/papilion/README.md

 **Common utils i use**

-Covers strings, objects, an accurate timer and some useful angular spefic helpers and component decorators.
+Helpers for strings and objects, an accurate timer and some useful angular spefic helpers and component decorators.

 # How to use
 ### `npm i papilion`